wazo-platform/wazo-doc/source/ecosystem/official_devices.rst

   resynchronization.
 You'll need to reboot or resynchronize the phone a second time for the label to be shown properly.
-* After a factory reset of a phone, if no language and timezone are set for the "default config device" in :menuselection:`XiVO --> Configuration --> Provisioning --> Template device`, you will be forced to select a default language and timezone on the phone UI.
+* After a factory reset of a phone, if no language and timezone are set for the "default config device" in :menuselection:`Wazo --> Configuration --> Provisioning --> Template device`, you will be forced to select a default language and timezone on the phone UI.